st4rdog/st4rdog.github.io/_tutorials/unity/system/inventory.md

 id       : tInventory
 title    : "Inventory & Items"
 date     : 2015-11-02
+author   : aStardog

-subtitle : "How to make an Inventory that holds Items!" author   : aStardog
+subtitle       : "How to make an Inventory that holds Items!" subtitle-short : "How to make an Inventory that holds Items!"

 # IMAGES
-bg-img-path  : "/imgs/rockettournament/001.png"
+bg-img-path  : "/imgs/tutorials/game/survival-game/001.png"
-bg-img-scale : 250%
+bg-img-scale : 180%

 # OPTIONS - TUTORIAL
 isAvailable : true